Ardelyx Inc. (ARDX) Shares Down Despite Recent Market Volatility

-Ardelyx Inc. (NASDAQ: ARDX)’s stock price has decreased by -2.71 compared to its previous closing price of 2.95.
-Nevertheless, the company has seen a -5.59% plunge in its stock price over the last five trading sessions.
+Ardelyx Inc. (NASDAQ: ARDX)’s stock price has decreased by -1.03 compared to its previous closing price of 2.92. but the company has seen a -5.86% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/17/22 that Ardelyx Skyrockets.
 Its Kidney Disease Drug Is a Step Closer to FDA Approval.

 Is It Worth Investing in Ardelyx Inc. (NASDAQ: ARDX) Right Now?